mnvr/mars/lightdm.md

 ```

 So when I chose Xfce, `/usr/sbin/setup-desktop` installed both lightdm and
-lightdm-gtk-greeter, the latter installing this desktop file which lightdm uses
+lightdm-gtk-greeter, the latter installing this .desktop file which lightdm uses
 unconfigured (I presume because it's the only one).

 There is also a `~/.dmrc`, but from what I gather, lightdm is the one which
 writes it for us, and going by the creation time, on first login.

 ```sh
 cat ~/.dmrc